 Was it painful?
 It was extremely, extremely intense and unpleasant.
 But it was also quick, less than 10 minutes.
 Emotionally, it’s complicated.
 I have never once regretted my decision, but I was so angry for a little while.
 Angry, ashamed, sad… but also unbelievably relieved it was over.
 I was balancing both sides of that for awhile.
 I would not have been able to care for a child.
 It would not have been fair to anyone involved.

-I thought about it in some capacity every day for a couple of years.
+Throughout these 20 years I thought about it in some capacity almost every day.
 Not all day every day, often just a passing thought.
 Then there was a day a few years down the road where I woke up thinking it all had been a dream, and realizing it wasn’t was hard.
 I still did not regret it.
 I now have a master’s degree, a thriving career, a wonderful husband and together, we have chosen not to have children.